xiaoxianyu-office/mm/Mobs.md

 **KillMessages:**

--   Allows you to customize the broadcasted kill messages that appear when a mob kills a player.
+-   Allows you to customize the broadcasted kill messages that appear when the mob kills a player.
 -   [Custom Kill Messages](/Mobs/KillMessages)

 **LevelModifiers:**